Lawsuits and Garnishments

 Many people don’t realize that Chapter 7, Chapter 11 or Chapter 13 may be a way to get a fresh financial start.
 But due to an incredible amount of false information, this may sound frightening.
 In fact, a lot of people walk around thinking that there’s no help for them, and no way out.

 Now I'm a bankruptcy attorney.
-I've helped people with their debt problems for over 30 years.
+I've helped people with their debt problems for almost 40 years.
 I write, I lecture, and I teach bankruptcy law.
 But I do things a little differently than some bankruptcy attorneys.

 I know that bankruptcy isn’t the answer to every problem, which is why I’ll never try to shoehorn you into a bankruptcy filing unless it’s absolutely the right solution for you.

 The bottom line is this: my job is to take care of my clients, to make sure that they get what they need, not what I need.

 If a Chapter 7, Chapter 11, or Chapter 13 is right for you, I can help you stop lawsuits and garnishments, get a fresh start, and get your personal finances back on track.
 And if bankruptcy isn't the best option for you, I'll tell you that as well.
 You'll get an honest opinion from an attorney who will fight for you.